 A legal virtual assistant

 A virtual legal assistant provides much-needed help for a legal practitioner.
 As such, this person works remotely as a consultant for a legal firm.
 With more than 28% of lawyers suffering from mental-health-related issues, such as stress and burnout, assistance is highly demanded.
 Undertaking tasks for which one is not skilled causes such stress.
 The quotidian tasks include managing social media or other such admin tasks.
 Such studies are time-consuming and waste the lawyer’s time attending to core tasks.
 This is where a virtual legal assistant comes in.
 This helpful person will conduct personal and admin-related services for a legal firm.
 The core team can then focus on their work once the repetitive tasks have been outsourced.
 A virtual assistant is not limited to undertaking admin work only.
 The assistant can also take on more specialized jobs in law.

 Time to hire a virtual legal assistant

 A virtual assistant can be a game-changer in most businesses and law firms.
 It is good to touch on some background of what a virtual assistant can do for legal practice.
 Firstly, there are different types of virtual legal assistants.
-These can range from executive and legal assistants to paralegals, project managers, digital marketing specialists, social media managers, to bookkeepers.
-They all have in common that they work remotely from their own home offices or shared workspaces.
+These can range from executive and legal assistants to paralegals, project managers, digital marketing specialists, social media managers, and bookkeepers.
+They all have in common that they work remotely from their home offices or shared workspaces.
 These remote workers are affordable to hire.
-More so, they do not come with the additional expenses associated with hiring employees.
+They do not come with the additional expenses associated with hiring employees.
 The core benefits of hiring a virtual assistant are no paid holidays, no benefits, no retirement offered, and no office equipment or supplies to be provided.